 Eligible works include:

 - a level access shower in place of a bath

 - a stair lift to enable the disabled person to reach first floor washing and toilet facilities

-- door widening and access facilities such as ramps and hard standing
+- door widening and access facilities such as ramps and car hard standing

 Who can apply?

-Working Tax Credit with an annual household income of less than £15,050
+- Working or Child Tax Credit with an annual household income of less than £15,050

 Are there any other conditions?